ispras/casr/docs/usage.md

           --stdin <FILE>     Stdin file for program
           --ignore <FILE>    File with regular expressions for functions and file paths that should be ignored
-      -h, --help             Print help
+          --sub-tool <PATH>  Path to sub tool for crash analysis that will be called when main tool fails to detect a crash [default: casr-san] -h, --help             Print help
       -V, --version          Print version